 2. Get your concepts into shape

 The quality of the research will depend on the quality of the concepts you put into it.
+As much as you're looking to get consumer feedback to perfect them, there are many steps you can take to improve them on your own.
 Make sure you have considered the following:

 - If the concepts are written, are they written clearly, with no ambiguity?